popebob/popebob.github.io/README.md

     - Lead Exchange to O365 Migration for Hosted Exchange customers
       - Responsible for customer data integrity and security
 - DevOps Lead Activities
   - In these activities, I leveraged my unique perspective as a Computer Science major in the Data Center infrastructure team to work side-by-side with developers to read their code and the server logs together to skill share and problem solve collaboratively.
-DevOps was not defined, it was just what we practicioners decided was needed at the time
+DevOps was not defined, it was just what we practitioners decided was needed at the time
-    - Active Directory Extensbility
+    - Active Directory Extensibility
     - .NET Application Support
     - Collaborative Architectures to emulate Immutable Infrastructure
     - Developed development pathway to deploy to Production by delivering improvements to Infrastructre processes
       - Built tools and processes to support deployment to all environment with robust portability and test-based confidence
       - Enabled on-demand disaster recovery deployment and testing
-      - Enablied on-demand deployment to Production based on lower environment and DR test confidence
+      - Enabled on-demand deployment to Production based on lower environment and DR test confidence
       - Greatly reduced infrastructure maintenance window constraints with fewer low-risk code deploys
     - Custom ITSM integrations to Plex ERP for Data Center automation
       - Integration of automation scripts to change logs raised visibility of successful standard changes
       - Business-facing KPIs/metrics for successful change rate significantly impacted by new visibility, providing additional business justification for Automation
     - Cross-functional codification and partial automation of multiple infrastructure processes
-      - Some functions were still heavily manual, so what bits I couldn't automate I codifed in process, allowing automation to safely interoperate with manual and ad-hoc activities
+      - Some functions were still heavily manual, so what bits I couldn't automate I codifed in process, allowing automation to safely inter-operate with manual and ad-hoc activities
         - Don't hire me to do this.
 Hire me to prevent this from happening.
     - Semi-Automated Blue/Green: Database, Web Server, Application Servers, Support Services